act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 **Note:** Context in this case could be e.g. headings, fieldsets and legends, text that is located close by etc.

+**Note**: Labels do not need to be lengthy.
+A word, or even a single character, may suffice.

 ### Expectation 2

 The [accessible name](#accessible-name), if there is any, together with it's context, describe the purpose of the associated form field element.

+**Note:** Context in this case could be e.g. headings, fieldsets and legends, text that is located close by etc.

 **Note**: Labels do not need to be lengthy.
 A word, or even a single character, may suffice.

-**Note:** In some cases, the context of the form field and its label also provides information relevant for determining the full purpose of the form field.
-An example is adress form fields grouped under headings or using fieldsets and legends that indicate which address is the shipping address and which one is the billing address.
-(MORE TO COME)...

 ## Assumptions

-This rule assumes that while having an important context that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a WCAG violation under other success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.
+This rule assumes that while having an important context that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.

 ## Accessibility support